dbt-ethz/docofossor/DOCUMENTATION.md

 ### I/O

 #### ![img](/img/dfEmptyGrid.png "jh") dfEmptyGrid
-Creates an empty grid of Z-values and returns the list and the dimensions
+Creates an empty grid of Z-values and returns the list and the dimensions.

 |Inputs|Description|
 |-|-|